DrPenguin64/TopDownShooterSFML/README.md

 - Random generation(?) (rooms you go to by moving off side/top?)

-Each screen in game is called "room" software to make levels will be called "ROOMMAKER"
+Each screen in game is called "room" software to make levels will be called "ROOMSMAKER"